 April Fools!
 FEC 101 had an unusual load of coal on April Fools Day!

 FEC train 101 lead by 812 brings a trainload of stuff toward Miami.

-FEC 101 slides out of Bunnell.
+FEC 101 rolls out of Bunnell on a sunny afternoon.